danielytics/gou/README.md

 git clone git@github.com:danielytics/gou.git
 cd gou
 git submodule update --init
+./generate_components.sh
-tup build-default
+tup
 ```

-Now you can run the engine using `./release.sh`
+Now you can run the engine using one of:

-To build a debug build, use `tup build-debug` and run with `./debug.sh`
+* `./debug.sh` to run the debug build (no optimisations, debug and development features)
+* `./dev.sh` to run the development build (optimisations, development features)
+* `./release.sh` to run the release build (optimisations, development features & debugger symbols stripped)

+The development version is intended for developing games with GOU and includes access to editor tools.

+The debug version is intended for developing the engine itself, or when debugging a game.
+May run slowly.

+When developing GOU modules (or the engine itself), always building all three builds at once may be too slow.
+You can build each version in isolation with:

+* `tup build-debug` to build the debug build
+* `tup build-default` to build the dev build
+* `tup build-release` to build the release build

+Components are specified in `components.toml` files (in `engine/components.toml` for core engine components, or in `modules/*/components.toml` for module-specific components).
+If these files are modified, it is necessary to rerun `./generate_components.sh` to regenerate the component header and source files.
+The initial run also compiles the generator, but subsequent runs should be very quick.

 # License

-GOU is released under the terms of the MIT License.
+GOU is released under the terms of the [MIT License](https://github.com/danielytics/gou/blob/master/LICENSE).